Hiyas (TV series): Production

 Hiyas is not available in all ABS-CBN Regional Network Group (now ABS-CBN Regional) channels due to local versions of TV Patrol on the same time slot.
 Instead a replay of recent broadcasts are shown the next day mostly Tuesdays-Friday and Monday on its morning or afternoon block, depending on the station.

 Last July 2016.
-ABS CBN revived the show by uploading Episode 1-35 on YouTube along with Lumayo Ka Man Sa Akin, Pintada, Nasaan Ka, Elisa?, Paraiso, Angelito: Batang Ama and Maria la del Barrio.
+ABS CBN revived the show by uploading Episode 1-35 on YouTube along with Lumayo Ka Man sa Akin, Pintada, Nasaan Ka, Elisa?, Paraiso and Angelito: Batang Ama.